 Is state verifying operator's integrity management Programs (IMP and DIMP)?
 This should include a review of plans, along with monitoring progress.
 In addition, the review should take in to account program review and updates of operator's plan(s).
-49 CFR 192 Subpart P
+49 CFR 192 Subparts O and P

 - a.
-Are the state's largest operator(s) plans being reviewed annually to ensure they are completing the full cycle of the DIMP/IMP process? - b.
+Are the implementation plans of the state's large/largest operators(s) being reviewed annually to ensure they are completing full cycle of the IMP process? - b.
 Are states verifying with operators any plastic pipe and components that have shown a record of defects/leaks and mitigating those through DIMP plan? - c.
 Are the states verifying operators are including low pressure distribution systems in their threat analysis?

 - a.
-Yes, comprehensive distribution integrity management plan inspections have been completed for the larger operators in the state.
-This included a quarterly meeting with all operators on TIMP/DIMP. - b.
-This is discussed at the quarterly meeting with the operators.
+Yes, comprehensive distribution integrity management plan inspections have been completed for the larger operators each year.
+This is accomplished during the audit and at quarterly meetings with all operators. - b.
+This is also discussed at the quarterly meetings with the operators.
 All operator's who use plastic pipe must provided information to NY DPS about all fusions.
-All defected fusions must be reported to NY DPS. - c.
-Yes, this is addressed in their risk ranking.
-Additionally, NY DPS has notified all operator pertaining to low pressure issue that may threaten their system. - 5 Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1
+All defected fusions must be reported monthly and annually to NY DPS. - c.
+Yes, this is addressed in their DIMP plan audits. - Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1

 - a.
-Operator procedures for determining if exposed cast iron pipe was examined for evidence of graphitization and if necessary remedial action was taken: - b.
+Operator procedures for determining if exposed cast iron pipe was examined for evidence of graphitization and if necessary remedial action was taken; - b.
 Operator procedures for surveillance of cast iron pipelines, including appropriate action resulting from tracking circumferential cracking failures, study of leakage history, or other unusual operating maintenance condition?
-(Note: See GPTC Appendix G-18 for guidance): - c.
-Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21: - d.
+(Note: See GPTC Appendix G-18 for guidance); - c.
+Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21; - d.
 Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 192.617; - e.
-Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies: - f.
+Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies; - f.
 Operator procedures for considering low pressure distribution systems in threat analysis? - g.
 Operator compliance with state and federal regulations for regulators located inside buildings?